-Russian Dressing is the perfect accompaniment to Reubens and so much more.
-It’s slightly tangy, slightly spicy, and totally addicting!
-Russian Dressing takes minutes to put together, and will keep for a week in the refrigerator.
+Russian Dressing is the perfect accompaniment to Reuben sandwiches and so much more.
+It’s slightly tangy, slightly spicy, and totally addicting.
+Russian Dressing takes only minutes to put together and will keep for a week in the refrigerator.

-The hardest part of making the Russian Dressing was measuring the ingredients, chopping the parsley, mincing the onion and the pickle, and grating the horseradish.
+This recipe is so easy to make, the hardest part was the was measuring the ingredients, chopping the parsley, mincing the onion and the pickle, and grating the horseradish.
 Once this was done, I added all of the ingredients to bowl.

 - 3/4 cup (6 ounces) Mayonnaise